 But which one is the best?

-In order to write this article, I did actually submit my books to both and even went as far as to contact the CEO’s of both companies.
-Many thanks to both Matt Coker of Smashwords and Aaron Pogue of Draft 2 Digital for your time.
-You guys are both super classy and your hard work and effort is thoroughly appreciated.
+In order to write this article, I submitted my books to all three and even went so far as to contact the CEOs of two of the companies.
+Many thanks to both Mark Coker of Smashwords and Aaron Pogue of Draft2Digital for your time.
+You guys are both super classy; your hard work and effort are thoroughly appreciated.

-Draft2Digital vs. Smashwords: The Showdown
+Draft2Digital vs. PublishDrive: The Showdown

 Pros and Cons of Draft2Digital